|Nutrition Facts (per serving)|

 Muddle the strawberry, lemon juice, and simple syrup in a cocktail shaker.

-Add ice, the St. Germain and vodka, and shake well.
+Add ice, vodka, and elderflower liqueur, and shake well.

 - To make the strawberry easier to muddle, cut it into three or four thin slices.
 Choose a large berry and be sure to rinse it well under cold water and remove the green cap.